Kingfish 1973 Indy

 All three cars have survived, with the two crashed cars having been repaired.
 My thanks to Simmo Iskül for his meticulous work examining photographs to establish the race career of the three cars, and to owners Jacques Dresang and Steve Rutkowski for their help with these histories.
 Please email Allen at email@example.com if you can add anything.

 Built by Grant King for Steve Krisiloff to drive in 1973 as the #24 Grant King Racing entry, acquiring many different sponsors during the season.
 This car started the season red but was repainted blue-and-yellow after qualifying for the Indy 500.
 Retained the number #24 for 1974 but now driven by Tom Sneva, scoring a fifth place finish at Michigan in September 1974.
 Retained by the team for 1975 and raced by Bentley Warren at the Indy 500 but crashed in the rain and was very badly damaged.
 Parts of the car were used to build up a new chassis and what was left of the car remained with its 1973 sister car until both were sold as a project on race-cars.com in 2009 to Rick and Jacques Dresang (Hartford, WI).
-In 2016, the car was owned by Rick Dresang and Bob Mayer and was being restored at their Kettle Moraine Preservation & Restoration shop in Hubertus, Wisconsin.
+In 2016, the car was being restored at their Kettle Moraine Preservation & Restoration shop in Hubertus, Wisconsin.

 Driven by: Steve Krisiloff, Tom Sneva and Bentley Warren.
 First race: Trenton International Speedway (R2), 15 Apr 1973.
 Total of 15 recorded races.